-Tsukiji is a large wholesale fish market in Japan that is one of the top things to do in Tokyo.
-It’s soon to be partially replaced by Toyosu Market, where wholesale activity and the world famous tuna auctions will occur.
+As of 2019, Toyosu Market has replaced Tsukiji as Japan’s largest wholesale fish market, which is one of the top things to do in Tokyo.
 In this post, we’ll offer info about the changes, and whether you should plan a visit to Tsukiji, Toyosu, or both.

 Tsukiji Market has been serving Tokyo since 1935, and has earned the nickname “Japan’s Kitchen” in the process.
 Over the years, it’s become a revered place for locals and tourists alike–a great place to eat and buy food, among other things.
 It’s being replaced by a state-of-the-art facility in nearby Toyosu, which will be nearly double the size of Tsukiji Market.